epfl-lara/stainless/core/src/sphinx/neon.rst

 Clearly, the two versions of the lemma are equivalent: all we did was expand the proposition using a pattern match and add some calls to ``check`` (remember ``check`` acts as the identity function on its argument).
-Let's see what output Leon produces for the expanded version::
+Let's see what output Stainless produces for the expanded version::

     [  Info  ]  - Now considering 'postcondition' VC for reverseReverse @615:5...